Goals of treatment

 Once other conditions that may cause low platelets are ruled out, and a diagnosis of ITP is made, a treatment plan can be developed based on the patient's complete medical condition and lifestyle.1

-The first goal of ITP treatment is to lower the chances of uncontrolled bleeding (including internal bleeding) by raising the platelet count to a level where the chance of uncontrollable bleeding is low.
+The first goal of ITP treatment is to lower the chances of uncontrolled bleeding (including internal bleeding) by increasing the platelet count to a level where the chance of uncontrollable bleeding is low.
 Not all patients experience bleeding symptoms at the same platelet count and some patients may have no bleeding symptoms or only very mild symptoms at low platelet counts.2 Generally, doctors want to raise platelet levels over 50,000 per microliter of blood.
 At this platelet count the risk of uncontrolled bleeding is thought to be low for all patients.
 Another treatment goal may be to alleviate the ITP Symptoms and Signs (such as bruising).

 Because ITP is due to increased platelet destruction and decreased platelet production, treatments that help to manage ITP work on these processes.